-The Institute of Neurophysiopathology (INP) was created on January 1st 2018.
-It brings together 11 teams totalling 140 people, half of whom have permanent positions (statutory staff).
-Its main objectives are to study on a fundamental level, through animal and cell models (including reprogramming / iPS cell modelling), at different levels of integration (from molecular to the most integrated), and in various pathological contexts, the interactions between neuronal, glial, endothelial and immune cells, and their roles in the plasticity of neural networks, in biological clocks and in cognitive function.
-The teams of the Institute study during development and aging different conditions including Alzheimer's disease, multiple sclerosis or glioblastoma, neuroinflammatory and neurodegenerative processes, tumorigenesis, angiogenesis and alterations of the barrier blood brain (BBB).
+The Institute of NeuroPhysiopathology (INP – UMR7051) was created on January 1st 2018 and is directed by Michel KHRESTCHATISKY.
+It is located in the Timone site of the Medical Faculty of Marseille and is supported by Aix-Marseille University (AMU) and the CNRS.
+The INP brings together 11 teams totalling 150 people, half of whom have permanent positions (statutory staff).
+The main objectives of the Institute are to study on a fundamental level, through animal and cell models (including reprogramming / iPS cell modelling), at different levels of integration (from molecular to animal models), and in various pathological contexts, the interactions between neuronal, glial, endothelial and immune cells, and their roles in the plasticity of neural networks, in biological clocks and in cognitive function.
+The teams of the Institute study during development and aging different conditions including Alzheimer's disease, multiple sclerosis, neuroinflammatory and neurodegenerative processes, glioblastoma, tumorigenesis, angiogenesis and alterations of the barrier blood brain (BBB).

-On the Timone site the INP will benefit from:
+On the Timone site the INP benefits from:

 - the proximity and expertise of different laboratories of the Pharmacy and Medical Faculties, including the INT and INS (neurophysiology, computational neuroscience and modelling);

 - the geographical proximity of physicians (neurologists, neuro-oncologists, neurosurgeons, pathologists) grouped in the Timone AP-HM hospital complex as well as facilities including the AP-HM tumor bank, the transfer laboratory;